Unboxed-Software/solana-course/content/transfer-hook.md

 ### Create an NFT with Transfer Hook Extension and Metadata

-One more awesome things about extensions is that you can mix and match them as you like. so in this test we will create a new NFT mint account with the transfer hook extension and the metadata extension.
+One more awesome things about extensions is that you can mix and match them as you like. so in this test we'll create a new NFT mint account with the transfer hook extension and the metadata extension.

 The test will goes as follows:

-1. Get the metadata object: we will use a the helper function `getMetadataObject` for that, notice that we are passing an `imagePath`, so for this you will have to grape an image and put it in the `helpers` folder, for this example let's call it `cool-cookie.png`.
+1. Get the metadata object: we'll use a the helper function `getMetadataObject` for that, notice that we are passing an `imagePath`, so for this you will have to grape an image and put it in the `helpers` folder, for this example let's call it `cool-cookie.png`.
 2. Get the minimum balance for the mint account, and calculate the size of the mint and the metadata
 3. Create a transaction that will:
    - Allocate the mint account